Maliacarolinee/Data-Analyst-Portfolio/README.md

 Welcome to my portfolio of data analysis projects!
 This is my Portfolio to keep track of my projects, contributions & publications.

-My name is Malia, I have an analytical background in Business with strong proficiency in SQL, Excel, and Tableau.
+My name is Malia, I have an a blended background in digital analytics, marketing insights, and data engineering, with experience supporting both operational performance and customer relations, with strong proficiency in SQL, Excel, and Tableau.
 I have a strong foundation in analyzing datasets to uncover actionable insights, with experience in a range of projects from exploratory data analysis to predictive modeling.
 I’m eager to apply my technical and analytical skills in the field of data science.

 In my free time, I enjoy exploring new data analysis tools and techniques, always seeking to expand my knowledge and skills.
 Whether collaborating on a team or working independently, I’m driven by the excitement of discovering new insights and the fulfillment of solving complex problems through data.